 Security is a major problem, and poverty is rampant.
-The city has an official census population of almost 2.5 million, but the actual population is almost certainly millions more--in recent years there has been a flood of people that haven't been counted.
+The city has an official census population of almost 2.5 million, but the actual population is almost certainly millions more—in recent years, there has been a flood of people that haven’t been counted in official data.

 What to Know Before you Go